drehren/ra_mp64_srm_convert/README.md

 ```

 Output:
-- A.eep, A.sra or A.fla, and/or A.mpk1 A.mpk2 A.mpk3 A.mpk4 (all new)
+- A.eep, A.sra or A.fla, and/or A.mpk1, A.mpk2, A.mpk3, A.mpk4 (all new)
 - B.srm (new)
-- C.srm (updated)
+- C.srm (updated if exists and `--overwrite` is set)
-- D.eep (updated) D.sra D.fla D.mpk1 D.mpk2 D.mpk3 D.mpk4 (all new)
+- D.eep (overwritten if `--overwrite`), D.sra and/or D.fla; D.mpk1 D.mpk2 D.mpk3 D.mpk4 (all new)
+- F.srm (new)

+Note: This program will only overwrite existing files if `--overwrite` is given.

 ### Create a SRM